Lecale/Ire/README.md

 <li>The pairing rules must be such transparent that the person who is in charge for the pairing can explain them
 </ul>

-Tiebreaking is done according to MMS, SOS, MOS where MOS is Most of Opponents Scores (we take away the top and bottom results)
+Tiebreaking and pairing is done according to MMS, SOS, MOS where MOS is Most of Opponents Scores (we take away the top and bottom results)